mwdomino/zerocfg/README.md

 ### Value Representation

 > [!IMPORTANT]
-> Read this section before implementing custom options or parsers.
+> Read this section before implementing custom options or providers.
 > - All supported option values must have a string representation
 > - Conversion to string is performed using `zfg.ToString`
 > - Types must implement `Set(string)`; the string passed is produced by `ToString` and parsing must be compatible
-> - Parsers return `map[string]string` where values are produced by the `conv` function  argument in the parser interface (internally `zfg.ToString` is used)
+> - Providers return `map[string]string` where values are produced by the `conv` function  argument in the provider interface (internally `zfg.ToString` is used)

 ### Custom Options